gertrude-app/web/docs/app/src/pages/faqs.md

 If you share a computer with your kid, and the Gertrude app is installed on their macOS user, the filter will by default block all the internet requests from every other user on the computer.
-That's becuase the Gertrude filter system extension runs as `root` and has to make a decision about every network request attempted by every user on the system.
+That's because the Gertrude filter system extension runs as `root` and has to make a decision about every network request attempted by every user on the system.
 For maximum safety, I built Gertrude to be _very defensive_, when in doubt, it always takes the most safe option, which is to forbid network requests for users it has no instructions